Ian Taylor (British politician): After Parliament

 During the 2019 general election campaign, he declared that he had become an Independent Conservative and explained in an open letter why on balance he supported the Liberal Democrat candidate in Esher and Walton.
+In 2024 he gave his endorsement to the Lib Dem candiade Monica Harding, and welcomed her General Election victory.

 Personal life

-Taylor married Carole Alport in 1974 (daughter of late Lord Alport), and they have two sons.
+Taylor married Carole Alport in 1974 (daughter of late Lord Alport), and they have two sons and 5 grandchildren.